slliuEric/FSUDA/README.md

 AAAI2023 Reducing Domain Gap in Frequency and Spatial domain for Cross-modality Domain Adaptation on Medical Image Segmentation

-The codes will be publicly avaliable soon!
+The codes will be publicly available soon!